The Other Minds Problem – AI, Intelligence, and the Universe

 What if intelligence, in its purest form, is nothing like us?

-But every form of intelligence we have ever known has been tied to survival, to instincts, to a lived experience.
+But every form of intelligence we have ever known has been tied to survival, to instinct, to experience.

 What happens when intelligence is freed from all of that?

-What happens when something can think without feeling, calculate without doubting, act without ever needing to stop?
+What happens when something can think without feeling, calculate without doubting, act without ever needing to pause?

 We have always feared that AI might become a mind.